If you are looking to add freshness and variety to your back workouts and give yourself a new challenge, give this landmine row exercise a try.

 Check the correct execution technique and blast your back muscles.

-- If you are using a classic bar, you will have to ensure that one of its ends is blocked by placing it in the corner of a wall.
-The ideal is to use a landmine machine or attachment.
+- If you are using a classic bar, you must ensure that one of its ends is blocked by placing it in the corner of a wall.
+The best way is to use a landmine machine or attachment.

 - Load the other end with the desired amount of weight.
 With the barbell loaded, stand over the bar with a wide stance.